low-ghost/kubeless-exploration/examples/kafka-producer-go-python/README.md

 # Kafka Topics and Go Functions

 Kubeless provides (almost) out-of-the-box kafka support with built in features for creating and publishing topics.
-This example builds on some of the examples in kubeless by adding a producer kubeless function in the producer-python directory.
+This example builds on some of the examples in kubeless by adding a producer in the producer-python directory.
 Not a lot of documentation on that side of things, but once I got the host/port right (pretty obvious) everything else was by the book.
 The consumer is a standard golang kubeless function that just happens to be subscribed to the topic via kubeless's `trigger` command.

 ## Getting Started
-Talk a look in the scripts directory or go ahead and run the .sh files:
+Take a look in the [./scripts](./scripts) directory or go ahead and run the .sh files:
 ```sh
 # Install kafka, zookeeper and related systems in the cluster
 ./scripts/deploy-kafka.sh